laylind History, Family Crest & Coats of Arms

 Another 39 words (3 lines of text) are included under the topic Early laylind Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the laylind family to Ireland
+Migration of the laylind family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name laylind or a variant listed above: Christopher Leland, who settled in Barbados with his servants in 1680; John Leyland, who arrived in Virginia in 1698; Adam Leland, who settled in Boston in 1715.